 11.3 Belgian law applies to the Agreement and General Terms and Conditions.
 In the event of dispute and/or non-payment, the tribunals of the district of West Flanders, Kortrijk division, shall have exclusive jurisdiction.

-11.4 The parties acknowledge that an ordinary electronic signature, as described in Article 3(10) to (12) of the eIDAS Regulation, has the same evidentiary value as a qualified electronic signature.
+11.4 The parties acknowledge that an ordinary electronic signature (such as a scanned signature), as described in Article 3(10) to (12) of the eIDAS Regulation, has the same evidentiary value as a qualified electronic signature.

-2.1 Accent undertakes to make every effort – within reasonable limits – to provide the Client with suitable Job Seeker candidates.
+2.1 Accent undertakes to make every effort – within reasonable limits – to provide the Client with suitable Job Seekers.

 3.3 The Client alone is liable for any consequences deriving from a failure to pass on this information, or from doing so in an inadequate, erroneous or untimely manner.
 All rectifications, late reports and/or costs caused thereby shall give rise to additional invoicing to the Client.
 The Client shall indemnify Accent against any claim by third parties.